s3p02/create_ssh_mac_and_linux_and_windows/README.md

 Click 'yes' when prompted.

-Enetr your GCP username and hit the 'Enter/return' key
+Enter your GCP username and hit the 'Enter/return' key to login to your VM

 <kbd>
   <img src="/17_login_as.PNG">